William-Fermanis/CyberSafetyCourse/README.md

 # CyberSafetyCourse
-Here is a public repository of all the information regarding the CyberSafety Course
+Here is a public repository of all the information regarding the CyberSafety Course produced and delivered

 ## What is included:
 *- Slides to the Lessons*